ozcanseker/Social-linked-beer/docs/Technical documentation.md

 the user gets some feedback.
 You can show the user what he is about the receive.
 What you can do is, you can make the model class and fill it in later with an load in details function.

 In this way you also dont have to wait for every fetch request to finish.
-The application will update its layout with every fetch.
+The application will update it's layout with every fetch.

+#TODO
+- documentatie over folder opzet
+- documentatie over asl

 ## Code examples
 The code I use to make files.
 For folder I use the Solid file client.